Last updated November 12, 2020

-Below are some of the cleaning and safety measures we are planning to employ against COVID-19 this year.
+Below are some of the cleaning and safety measures we are employing against COVID-19 this year.
 We will continue to follow the guidelines and recommendations of the CDC, the city and the state.
-We also attend weekly webinars to learn about what other schools and centers around the country are doing to be safe.
+We also attend webinars to learn about what other schools and centers around the country are doing to be safe.
 This is a changing document so please check back for updates.

-- All students and faculty will have temperatures taken upon arrival with a non contact thermometer.
+- All students and faculty have their temperatures taken upon arrival with a non-contact thermometer.
 A basic health survey must be completed on Brightwheel for each child before they can enter the building.

-- The only adults in the building will be faculty and the cleaning crew.
+- The only adults in the building are the faculty and the cleaning staff.

-- We will use 4 different entrances to reduce the risk of bottlenecking at any one entrance.
+- We are using 4 different entrances to reduce the risk of bottlenecking at any one entrance.
 Alternately a car line may be used.
-This plan will be communicated at our orientation sessions on August 18 & 19.

-- Masks are required for all children 2 years old and up.
-All faculty and staff will wear masks.
+- Masks are required for all children, faculty and staff.

-- Children and staff will wash hands frequently throughout the day.
+- Children and staff wash hands frequently throughout the day.

 - All high touch surfaces in the classrooms and around the school will be disinfected multiple times each day.

 - One class at a time on the playground.